 EOI was first implemented in FY 2004-05 by the former Bureau of Housing and Community Development (now PHB) and was transferred to PDC in FY 2009-10.
 The program is managed by PDC's Community Economic Development team in the Urban Development Department.
-The people-based EOI program has three components (youth workforce development, adult workforce development, and microenterprise development) and is aimed at increasing economic vitality of low-income individuals and focuses on target populations most in need of assistance to achieve economic stability.
+The people-based EOI program has three components (youth workforce development, adult workforce development, and micro and small business development), is aimed at increasing economic vitality of low-income individuals, and focuses on target populations most in need of assistance to achieve economic stability.
 Participants enrolled in EOI receive up to three years of support.

-In addition to the \$2,180,000 in CDBG funds, it is anticipated that \$1,480,000 in General Funds will be provided by the City Budget Office (CBO) through a separate agreement that will be considered by the PDC Board later in June 2014.
-Total City funding for EOI is anticipated to be \$3,660,000 (see the Budget and Financial Information section of this report for additional detail).
+In addition to the \$2,141,840 in CDBG funds, it is anticipated that \$2,200,547 in general funds will be provided by the City Budget Office (CBO) through a separate agreement that will be considered by the PDC Board later in June 2015.
+Total City funding for EOI is anticipated to be \$4,739,837 and includes \$397,450 in other funds (see the Budget and Financial Information section of this report for additional detail).

 PDC will implement the youth and adult workforce development programs primarily through grants to WSI, which will implement the two programs in coordination with its other workforce services.
 WSI will, in turn, provide sub-grants to non-profits specializing in youth and adult workforce development.
 Youth workforce development providers were selected through a request for proposals (RFP) issued by WSI in the spring of 2012.
-Adult workforce development providers were selected through a RFP issued by WSI in the spring of 2013.
+Adult workforce development providers were selected through an RFP issued by WSI in the spring of 2013.
 PDC was involved in the issuance of both RFPs and in the selection of providers.
 It is anticipated that a limited number of additional contracts for youth and adult workforce development services will be managed directly by PDC (see Attachment A for a complete list of providers).

-PDC will implement the microenterprise development program principally through grants to non-profits specializing in microenterprise development, which deliver or coordinate the delivery of assistance to low-income residents and business owners.
-In 2012, the PDC Board approved EOI Microenterprise Program Guidelines, outlining the administrative process for awarding these annual grant contracts.
-Since the PDC microenterprise grants will be in conformance with the previous Board-approved guidelines, these grants do not require further Board approval.
+PDC will implement the micro and small business development program principally through grants to non-profits specializing in micro and small business development, which deliver or coordinate the delivery of assistance to low-income residents and business owners.
+In 2012, the PDC Board approved EOI guidelines for micro and small business development programs, outlining the administrative process for awarding these annual grant contracts.
+Since the PDC micro and small business grants will be in conformance with the previous PDC Board-approved guidelines, these grants do not require further PDC Board approval.